pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 ### Algorithm upgrades

 During a long-running conversation it may eventually become necessary to upgrade the DR algorithm.
-One party to a conversation may invoke an algorithm upgrade by sending a DR Init request with an Embedded Key subpacket containing an ephemeral subkey of the new algorithm type.
+One party to a conversation may invoke an algorithm upgrade by sending a DR Init request with an Ephemeral Key subpacket containing an ephemeral subkey of the new algorithm type.
-The DR session information ephemeral subkey continues the current DR, while the Embedded Key subpacket attempts to initialise a new DR.
+The DR session information ephemeral subkey continues the current DR, while the Ephemeral Key subpacket attempts to initialise a new DR.
 The other party can accept the upgrade by replying in the existing double ratchet with a matching DR Init request that uses the new algorithm.
 Once both parties have sent DR Init requests, the new double ratchet acts as a direct continuation of the old.